 Look at human intelligence and wellness across four pillars:

-1. Self-Awareness (Know Yourself)
+- Self-Awareness (Know Yourself)

-2. Social Awareness (Know Others)
+- Social Awareness (Know Others)

-3. Self Management (Lead Yourself)
+- Self Management (Lead Yourself)

-4. Relationship Management (Manage Relationships)
+- Relationship Management (Manage Relationships)

 Leading balanced lives requires skills derived from each quadrant.
 Use this as a roadmap for assessing your current strengths and charting a path for growth in other areas.

-This is a gap in both social awareness and social management.
-While they recognize the importance of boundaries, this person resists when others set boundaries in response to their behavior.
-They view other people’s boundaries as a threat to their freedom to behave as they wish.
-They don’t often grasp the impact they have on others, but they can still sense the tension.
+They can’t quite grasp the impact they have on others, but they can still sense the tension.
 Feeling tension without the skills to understand or manage it creates emotional overwhelm.
-Without comprehension, the mind fills in the blanks with assumptions rooted in fear, shame, or defensiveness.
+Without clarity, the mind fills in the blanks with assumptions rooted in fear, shame, or defensiveness.
 “I must have messed up.”
 “They’re mad at me.”
 “This is going to get worse.”
-So they ghost.
-Ghosting bypasses the discomfort rather than enduring the labor of understanding, communicating, and repairing.
-They don’t disappear because they don’t care, but because they’re socially under-practiced.

 This article about “therapy speak” by Rebecca Fishbein outlines how this plays out in conversation.